 IFRS 9 is effective for annual reporting periods beginning on or after 1 January 2018, with early adoption permitted.
-The Group has no intention for the early adoption of this standard.
-The Group is assessing the potential impact on its consolidated financial statements resulting from the application of IFRS 9.
+The Group is in the process of assessing the potential impact on its consolidated financial statements resulting from the application of IFRS 9.